The 8 Main Differences Between Alligators and Crocodiles

-So what is the difference between alligators and crocodiles?
-Well, there are essentially five things to look out for when you are seeking to tell them apart.
+So what's the difference between alligators and crocodiles?
+Here are eight ways to tell them apart:

 Once you understand the differences, it is actually pretty easy to tell them apart.
-I explore the differences in more detail below.
+I explore each of these differences in detail below.

 One of the main differences between alligators and crocodiles is the snout.